An Unexpected Roommate

 I gave Rain a measuring look.
 On the other hand, last time I hadn’t had an orange octopus sidekick.
 Besides, I could use the feds—and though I hated to admit it, the man in the weathercoat had spooked me.
 He wouldn’t look for me in the Port because I hadn’t been there in months.

 “Orbital, gladeye,” I said.
 “Program accepted.
 Let’s lift!”

-At the Port, nobody tried to strangle me.
-Nobody threw money in my hat, either, because the tourists were fresh off some planet even less in the galactic cultural mainstream than Murdoch IV (which I should have guessed from the fact they’d come to Fistfight City to “see the sights,” since there weren’t any) and had ever seen an alien.
+At the port, nobody tried to strangle me.
+But nobody threw money in my case, either, because the tourists were fresh off some planet even further out of the galactic cultural mainstream than Murdoch IV (which I should have guessed from the fact they’d come to Fistfight City to “see the sights,” since there weren’t any) and had never seen a hydra.
 Instead of listening to me, they all clustered around Rain, staring.
 He stared back, sometimes at four different people at once.
-For all his “I am honored” talk, he didn’t seem to be paying much attention to me, either.
-I broke off in the middle of a raunchy Belvederian folk song and glared at him.
+For all his “I am honoured” talk, he didn’t seem to be paying much attention to me.
+I broke off in the middle of a raunchy Belvederian folksong and glared at him.
 “You’re negativizing my audience, Rain.”

 “Hey, it’s smooth, gladeye,” he said.
 “I’ll lift.”

 Which he did.
 Trouble was, he took the people with him.
 After two hours I’d collected less than the price of even one of Fat Sloan’s measly mealpacs.
 I frowned at Rain and the crowd around him.
 Maybe I could hide him in the men’s room and charge admission.
 See the incredible octoman!
 One fed a head…